snaury/coroactors/README.md

 # coroactors
 Experimental actors with C++ coroutines

+This is a header-only library with collection of utilities for writing thread-safe easy to use coroutines suitable for multi-threaded executors.
+Library classes mostly use lock-free and wait-free primites for synchronization.

 ## Preface

 I've been working on [YDB](https://ydb.tech) (a recently open-sourced distributed SQL database) for many years, and got a bit of experience in programming with actors as a result.
 Actor model is great at isolating mutable state, communicating using messaging kinda matches the real world, and having messages serializable makes communicating across the network almost identical to a single process.
 In theory that makes systems scalable, you just spread your actors across different nodes.